broadinstitute/wfl/docs/md/workflow-options.md

 In other words, WFL will recursively merge the options objects together to resolve the options for individual workflows.
-You can see this in WFL's response, which includes all workflow options:
+You can see this in WFL's response, which includes all workflow options calculated for each workflow:

 ???+ info
     Some fields omitted for brevity